 As said in the introduction, arepas are extremely popular in Colombia and Venezuela.
 Their origin traces back to one of these two countries, even though it’s unclear where the first arepa was made.
 What we know is that it is a pre-Columbian dish, so popular even before forming modern country borders in the area.
 Nowadays, an authentic arepas recipe is easy to follow because these simple ingredients are available across the globe.

-Apart from Colombia and Venezuela, arepas are spread in other parts of Latin America and in other parts of the world, mostly because being introduced there by Venezuelans and Colombians.
+Apart from Colombia and Venezuela, arepas are spread in other parts of Latin America and in other parts of the world, mostly because of being introduced there by Venezuelans and Colombians.
 When we lived in Madrid, we found a very nice place, called Arepas and Go, in the “Cuarto Caminos” neighborhood, in the district of Tetúan, where we tasted their great arepas.
 The place makes food (very good, we would say!) from Venezuela.
 In Madrid, you can find many arepas places, but the dish is not hugely diffused or commonly available in Spanish restaurants.

 Ingredients and fillings

-Authentic Latin American arepas are really super simple to make.
+Authentic Latin American arepas are super simple to make.
 You need only three ingredients: water, fine cornmeal, and salt.
-Nothing more to follow this authentic arepas recipe, ready to be filled with what you prefer.
+Nothing more to follow than this authentic arepas recipe, ready to be filled with what you prefer.

 In Finland, cornmeal for arepas is not available in most supermarkets.
 Instead, we can find it in most, if not all, stores that specialize in food from countries in the Middle East.
 So, if you can’t find cornmeal in a supermarket, pay a visit to any store that specializes in cuisines that regularly use cornmeal in their dishes!
 We use the P.A.N. cornmeal as it is the easiest to find and definitely originally meant for making arepas.
 Once you have bought a bag, you can even use the rest of your cornmeal to make tortillas and other delicious foods!